 - Originally, the two covers for the game were planned to have both characters in nearly naked, identical poses, but the developers feared that Katherine would lose out to the younger, sexier Catherine.
-Another early cover featured one girl holding a knife and the other a fork (you'll have to take your guess on who was holding which as that part was left ambiguous).
+Another early cover featured one girl holding a knife and the other a fork (who was holding which was left ambiguous).

 - The in-game television program that the story mode of Catherine is told through, "Golden Play Theater," is a reference to the Japanese program "Golden Western Theater" that aired in the '70s and '80s.
 It mostly showcased American movies.
 The opening animation to Golden Play Theater is also directly inspired, and nearly identical in style, to Golden Western Theater.

 - It was specified in a podcast that the Vincent who appeared in P3P is a Vincent lookalike.
 That's why he has a mole in P3P and not in Catherine.
 The Persona series and Catherine have no relation at all.

 - There's an easter egg in the bathroom of the "Stray Sheep" bar.
 If Vincent enters the bathroom and looks on the wall to the right of the mirror, there's a faded poster that has an image of Teddie from Persona 4 on it.
 Teddie also appears as a plush toy near the end of the bar when Vincent is seated, and a Gekkoukan High School patch is visible on a poster in the back of the bar.